Posts Tagged ‘spring hill’

 29-33 Berry Street, Spring Hill.
 Brisbane, Queensland

 I became aware of this small but tall row of unnamed terrace houses when Today Tonight did a story on them.
-Hidden in a small lane off Wickham Terrace, they are currently owned by Astor Hotel Apartments and hired out as budget accomodation.
+Hidden in a small lane off Wickham Terrace, they are currently owned by Astor Hotel Apartments and hired out as budget accommodation.
 According to the segment, some guests were not happy with their apparent poor interior condition.

 15-19 Union Street, Spring Hill.
 Brisbane, Queensland